 Overview of leave types

 The Leave Types section provides an overview of all configured leave types.
-Each leave type can be customized with unique properties, such as:

 • Name: Displayed in the user’s calendar and reports.